Astor63/TPS-Mods/Character Change/All Characters/Throw grenades in FFYL/ReadMe.md

 ## Throw Grenades in FFYL

-As the title suggests it, now you can throw grenades when you are in FFYL, and with any character!
+As the title suggests it, now you can throw grenades when you are in *Fight For Your Life*, and with any character!

 ### Changelog:
 - v1.0.0, November 8, 2018